Last updated with new resources: Jan. 2019

 Fortunately for you (you young folks have it so easy these days) there are simpler ways to do it now.

-Both sites have both Japanese and English subtitles and allow you to turn them on and off at will.
+All sites have both Japanese and English subtitles and allow you to turn them on and off at will.
 I strongly advise not watching with English subtitles because the human brain is hardwired to take the line of least resistance and you won’t learn much even if you think you will.

 However, English subtitles can be useful for when you aren’t sure what a particular expression or way of speaking in Japanese means.
 If you use them for this, it is better to do a quick check by switching a single subtitle to English while paused and then switching back to Japanese before restarting.
 Think of it as a quick look-up tool rather than a functioning subtitle.

-There is a lot of good anime between the two sites, including all of Ghibli on Anime Japanese Subtitles and the delightful Shirokuma Cafe on Animelon.
+There is a lot of good anime between the various sites, including all of Ghibli on Anime Japanese Subtitles and the delightful Shirokuma Cafe on Animelon.
 Not to mention all the regular shounen stuff that I tend not to bother with.

 I used not to be a fan of streaming anime, but these two sites have changed my habits radically.
 Recently I’ve been enjoying Flying Witch, Hotarubi no Mori e and Hoshi wo Ou Kodomo.
 Being a doll I tend to like gentler anime with fantasy themes, but whatever your taste you’ll find things you like on these sites.